-We've reviewed more than 40 keyboards, and below are our recommendations for the best keyboards that are available for purchase in 2020.
+We've reviewed more than 50 keyboards, and below are our recommendations for the best keyboards that are available.
 For other options, see our recommendations for the best gaming keyboards, the best mechanical keyboards, the best keyboards for programming, and the best RGB keyboards.

 The best keyboard for gaming we've tested so far is the SteelSeries Apex Pro.
 This is a great mechanical keyboard that features SteelSeries' OmniPoint linear switches.
 These are unique as you can use the software to customize their actuation point to better suit your usage.
 A lower actuation point will feel quicker and more responsive, which is great for gaming.
 You can then raise it when you need to work and want to reduce the amount of unwanted registered keystrokes and reduce typos.